syncfusion/ej2-vue-docs/src/maps/maps/data-labels.md

 ## Adding data label as a template

 The data label can be added as a template in the Maps component.
-The [`template`](../api/maps/dataLabelSettingsModel/#template) property of [`dataLabelSettings`](../api/maps/dataLabelSettings/) property is used to set the data label as a template.
+The [`template`](../api/maps/dataLabelSettingsModel/#template) property of [`dataLabelSettings`](../api/maps/dataLabelSettings/) is used to set the data label as a template.
 Any text or HTML element can be added as the template in data labels.

-> Note: The customization properties of data label, [`smartLabelMode`](../api/maps/dataLabelSettingsModel/#smartlabelmode) and [`intersectionAction`](../api/maps/dataLabelSettingsModel/#intersectionaction) properties are not applicable to [`template`](../api/maps/dataLabelSettingsModel/#template) property.
+>The customization properties of data label, [`smartLabelMode`](../api/maps/dataLabelSettingsModel/#smartlabelmode) and [`intersectionAction`](../api/maps/dataLabelSettingsModel/#intersectionaction) properties are not applicable to [`template`](../api/maps/dataLabelSettingsModel/#template) property.
 The styles can be applied to the label template using the CSS styles of the template element.

 {% tab template= "maps/getting-started", isDefaultActive=true %}